Sticks ‘n’ Sushi

 I tried the very much old fashioned 2 Marcel Chocolate Cake for dessert.
 One of which had some nuts making a small clustered topping in the centre.
 Cakes were just alright, an okay cake to find in London for that matter.
 They offer delicate creamy brûlée liquorice that is simply ambrosial.

 Nowhere else but in Crossrail Place I found myself a coffee which is over the London standards.

-Neither noisy, nor low, the ambiance of this place compliments the kind of food offered.
-The atmosphere is good with simplistic setting, very spacious.
+Neither noisy nor low, the ambience of this place compliments the kind of food offered.
+The atmosphere is good with a simplistic setting, very spacious.
 It feels quite Japanese, the minimalistic interior of the restaurant with pretty indigenous woodcraft.
-It is quite natural in its setting not a fancy and royal London dining room.
+It is quite natural in its setting, not a fancy and royal London dining room.

 Customer care is a good restaurant’s plus package and this place has it.
 The waiting staff is cooperative which does make the atmosphere a little more relaxing.
 The chef prepares the food once the order is placed yet the serving time is quite good.

 For high-quality sushi and grilled Japanese food mix, the prices are good on the pocket as well.
 Stick ‘N’ Sushi is the choice for fresh, healthy and exquisite Japanese fusion cuisine.
 I paid a not very hefty £62.77 for the main course, dessert and of course the coffee.